caleb531/automata/README.md

 #### DTM.read_input_stepwise(self, input_str)

-Yields `TMConfiguration`s.
+Yields sets of `TMConfiguration` objects.
 Those are basically tuples containing the current state and the current tape as a `TMTape` object.

 ```python
 dtm.read_input_stepwise('01')